-While the exact effects of flavonoids in cannabis and hemp products haven't been sufficiently studied due to decades of federal restrictions on the plant, food research studies reveal some of the inner workings of these compounds.
+While the exact effects of flavonoid intake haven't been sufficiently studied due to decades of federal restrictions on the hemp and cannabis plant varieties, food research studies reveal some of the inner workings of these plant compounds.
 Also, researchers have recently been able to start investigating hemp-specific flavonoids further.

 Here's a breakdown of some of the most common flavonoids in hemp products.

 The flavonol Quercetin (which also appears in green tea, red wine, and some berries) can act as an antioxidant, anti-viral, and anti-cancer agent.

 Kaempferol has been shown to help reduce the risk of chronic diseases (especially cancer) by augmenting the body’s antioxidant defenses.
 It can also be found in kale, beans, tea, spinach, and broccoli.

 Apigenin (found in parsley, celery, and chamomile, as well) is a flavone that holds anti-anxiety and anti-inflammatory properties.

 Meanwhile, Luteolin (another flavone) has been investigated by scientists for its anti-cancer properties.
 (Plants that are rich in luteolin have been used for many years in Chinese traditional medicine to help with treating hypertension, inflammatory disorders, and cancer.)